Tracial approximate divisibility and stable rank one: Abstract

 \section{Abstract}

-We show that every separable simple tracially approximately divisible \CA\, has strict comparison, is either purely infinite, or has stable rank one.
-As a consequence, we show that every (non-unital) finite {{simple}} ${\cal Z}$-stable \CA\, has stable rank one.
+{{In this paper, we show that every separable simple tracially approximately divisible \CA\ has strict comparison, and, it is either purely infinite or has stable rank one.
+As a consequence, we show that every (non-unital) finite {{simple}} ${\cal Z}$-stable \CA\, has stable rank one. }}